ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        Employee                          password requirements
-                        are minimal, which could allow a threat actor to more easily access secure data/other assets via employee                          work equipment/the
+                        The current employee password requirements are minimal, potentially enabling threat actors to more easily access secure data and other assets via employee work equipment or the internal network.
-                        internal network.
                     </em>
                 </p>
             </td>